SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/requirements/access-control.md

 - Full read/write on all resources in the organization.
 - Can create/edit/delete `dataset`, `geometries`, `product`, `indicatorCategory`, `indicator`, `derivedIndicator`, `dashboard`, `report`.
+- Can publish any draft report in the organization.
 - Can change resource visibility between `private` and `public` (subject to dependency validation where applicable).
 - Cannot move a resource into or out of `global` (requires `super_admin`).
 - Can invite/remove users and assign organization roles.